nugen-in/evals-public/domain/legal/AIBE/Evaluation-Report.md

 | AIBE-18 | 72 | 6 | 2 | 6 | 6 | 92 |
 | AIBE-19 | 47 | 22 | 0 | 12 | 12 | 93 |

 The similarity score distributions yield interesting insights into Court Easy AI's response style.
-The model demonstrates both high similarity and correctness—evidence of deep substantive knowledge of Indian legal principles combined with appropriate legal expression.
+Court Easy AI demonstrates both high similarity and correctness—evidence of deep substantive knowledge of Indian legal principles combined with appropriate legal expression.

 ## Court Easy AI Surpasses Bar Examination Standards

 Court Easy AI's performance is particularly notable when compared to the official passing threshold for the All India Bar Examination.
 With the established cutoff marks of 45% for both AIBE-18 and AIBE-19, equivalent to correctly answering 41 questions out of 92 for AIBE-18 and 42 questions out of 93 for AIBE-19, Court Easy AI not only meets but significantly exceeds these standards.

-The model correctly answered 80 questions (87.0%) in AIBE-18 and 68 questions (73.1%) in AIBE-19, surpassing the minimum requirements by 39 and 26 questions respectively.
-This remarkable achievement positions Court Easy AI as the first AI system to consistently demonstrate professional-grade competency in Indian legal examinations, effectively passing the same qualification test required of human legal practitioners in India.
+Court Easy AI correctly answered 80 questions (87.0%) in AIBE-18 and 68 questions (73.1%) in AIBE-19, surpassing the minimum requirements by 39 and 26 questions respectively.
+This remarkable achievement positions Court Easy AI as the first AI to consistently demonstrate professional-grade competency in Indian legal examinations, effectively passing the same qualification test required of human legal practitioners in India.

-Court Easy AI's performance margin—particularly its 42 percentage points above the passing requirement on AIBE-18—demonstrates that AI systems with specialized legal training can now function at levels comparable to qualified legal professionals, opening new possibilities for AI-assisted legal services, education, and research in the Indian context.
+Court Easy AI's performance margin—particularly its 42 percentage points above the passing requirement on AIBE-18—demonstrates that AI with specialized legal training can now function at levels comparable to qualified legal professionals, opening new possibilities for AI-assisted legal services, education, and research in the Indian context.

 ## Detailed Error Analysis